List of Yowamushi Pedal episodes

 The Yowamushi Pedal anime series premiered on October 7, 2013.
 Episodes are simulcast with English, Spanish, and Portuguese subs on Crunchyroll under the series name Yowapeda to people in the United States, Canada, the Caribbean, South Africa, and Central and South America.
 Season one covers how Onoda Sakamichi gets involved in the sport of bicycle racing and how he participates during his first year of high school in the Inter-High race.
-Season one lasts 38 episodes.
+Season one lasts 38 episodes and there are a total of 137 episodes summing all five seasons.